-Home » Recipes » Course » Salads » Sesame Soba Noodle Salad (Gluten Free)
+Home » Recipes » Course » Salads » Saucy Sesame Soba Noodle Salad

 In just 15 minutes, you could be enjoying this DELICIOUS super saucy sesame soba noodle salad.
-It’s a favourite for busy weeknights or meal prepping and is customisable to whatever you have in the fridge.
-Plus, it’s gluten free and can easily be made vegan!
+It’s a favourite for busy weeknights and meal prep and is easy to adapt to whatever you have in the fridge.
+Plus, it’s gluten-free and vegan.

 Sesame soba noodles with cucumber and broccolini in a white and blue bowl with chopsticks, with a small bowl of spring onions on the side.

 This is one of those recipes that you can totally make your own once you know how to make the base.
-Use green beans, edamame, broad beans, peas, asparagus, shredded cabbage, asparagus, red pepper, onion, baby corn, sugar snap peas…you can really throw in whatever you have in the fridge and it’s a great way to gets lots of veggies in.
-Because honestly, tossing crunchy veggies through a creamy sauce with noodles is always going to be a good idea!
+Use green beans, edamame, broad beans, peas, asparagus, shredded cabbage, red peppers, onion, baby corn, and sugar snap peas…it’s a great way to get lots of veggies in.
+Honestly, tossing crunchy veggies through a creamy sauce with noodles is always going to be a good idea.

-It’s also a great make ahead meal because it keeps so well once it’s mixed, so is a perfect one for meal prepping and enjoying throughout the week.
-Along with adding more vegetables, you could throw in some shredded cooked chicken (this miso grilled chicken or sticky gochujang chicken would be great), grill some halloumi and add that in or flake in cooked salmon (try my miso salmon).
+Along with adding more vegetables, you could throw in some shredded cooked chicken (this miso grilled chicken or sticky gochujang chicken would be great), grill some halloumi and add that in or flake in cooked salmon (try this miso grilled salmon).

 Ingredients

-The sesame sauce uses cupboard staples and I’ve listed out some alternatives below.
-Everything else you most probably already have!
+The sesame sauce uses cupboard staples and I’ve listed some alternatives below.
+Everything else you probably already have.

 Ingredient for soba noodle salad laid out on a grey marble background and labelled.

 • Soba noodles.
-These are made from buckwheat flour which means they’re gluten free, so they’re fab for anyone with a gluten intolerance.
-I also actually prefer them to regular egg/flour noodles because they have more flavour and a really satisfying bite.
+These are made from buckwheat flour which means they’re gluten-free, so they’re fab for anyone with a gluten intolerance.
+I also actually prefer them to regular egg/flour noodles because they have more flavour and a satisfying bite.
 They’re easy to pick up in a supermarket, but if you can’t find them, you could use udon instead.
+PRO TIP: Not all soba noodles are gluten-free, so make sure you check the ingredients to ensure there’s no wheat flour in them.

 • For the sauce.
-I’m using an addicitive combination of tahini (or use an unsweetened peanut butter), sesame oil, chilli oil (give my chilli oil a go), tamari (or use soy sauce for a non gluten free version), rice vinegar (use white wine vinegar or apple cider vinegar if you don’t have any), chilli jam or honey (try making my homemade chilli jam), garlic and ginger.
-It’s creamy and nutty from the tahini, super savoury from the soy sauce with a lovely sweetness from the chilli jam and a hit of spice from the chilli oil.
-I could drink this stuff and I know you’ll love it too!
+I’m using a combination of tahini (or use unsweetened peanut butter), sesame oil, chilli oil, tamari (or use soy sauce), rice vinegar (use white wine vinegar or apple cider vinegar if you don’t have any), chilli jam), garlic and ginger.

 How to make it

-Start by smacking the cucumber and tossing them in a marinade.
-The method of smacking cucumber – as well as being super therapeutic – make lots of little craggy bits in the cucumber that the marinade can cling on to.
-Essentially, it means more flavour.Chop the ends off the cucumber then lay it out on a flat surface.
-Grab a rolling pin, then whack the cucumber, moving along the whole thing until it starts to crack and splinter.
-T
+Start by smacking the cucumber and tossing it through a marinade.
+The method of smacking cucumber – as well as being super therapeutic – makes lots of little craggy bits in the cucumber that the marinade can cling to.

-Chop the ends off the broccolini (or broccoli) and slice into bite sized pieces.
+Chop the ends off the broccolini (or broccoli) and slice into bite-sized pieces.
 I like cutting them small so that they’re easier to mix in with the noodles.
-My favourite, lazy hack to blanching vegetables is to pour boiling water on top of them and let them sit for a couple of minutes.
+My favourite, lazy hack for blanching vegetables is to pour boiling water on top of them and let them sit for a couple of minutes.
 Blanching vegetables like broccolini cooks them so they’re not raw, but they’re still lovely and crunchy.
-The green will also become more vibrant after blanching, and it will stay green if you plunge the broccolini into cold water after blanching.
-I just find that getting a pot out to cook something for literally 2 minutes is an annoying extra step which is why I really champion this hack.
-So much easier.

 Got a question?